sul-dlss/dlme-airflow/README.md

 To assist in passing the linter, use the [Black][BLK] opinionated code formatter by running `black dlme_airflow/path/to/file.py`.

+### Running Tests
+To run the entire test suite from the root directory, `PYTHONPATH=dlme_airflow pytest`.
+You can also run individual tests with `PYTHONPATH=dlme_airflow pytest tests/path/to/test.py`.

 [BLK]: https://black.readthedocs.io/en/stable/index.html
 [FLK8]: https://flake8.pycqa.org/en/latest/